 The Arrow in the Heart

-A Thai poet, Sunthorn Phu, once wrote an adventure tale as a favor to a young princess.
+A Thai poet, Sunthorn Phu, once wrote an adventure tale as a favor to a princess.
 The princess liked the tale so much that she asked for more installments.
 Originally, Sunthorn Phu had planned to end the poem after a couple of adventures, but she wasn’t willing to have it end.
 She kept asking for more.
-And so the tale went on and on and on.
+So the tale went on and on and on.
 Instead of having a nice narrative arc, it started to sprawl.
 And if I remember correctly, the only reason it ended was because the princess died.

 When you read the poem, it’s not like a regular story.
 It’s more like life: just one thing after another.
 It keeps on going and going and going.
 If the princess hadn’t died so soon, it probably would have kept on going.